WSU-kduncan/cicd-3120-zeldafan664/README.md

   - The project will host a simple website built in html with some css for styling and javascript functionality.
 - Run Project Locally
   - I installed Docker in one of my previously built instances.
-    - First, I made sure to uninstall and old versions that I mgiht have been messing around with just to start with a clean slate
+    - First, I made sure to uninstall and old versions that I might have been messing around with just to start with a clean slate
     -  sudo apt-get remove docker docker-engine docker.io containerd runc
     - Next, I setup the repository with:
         - sudo apt-get install \